 Day 3 was the absolute best fun!
 We were out and about in the streets filming the 'cultural' life in Kathmandu and of the Nepali people.

 So the knee is now fine and back at work.
 My solo trip allowed me to tick off a box that had been looming somewhere on the bottom of my to-do list for a few years now, almost about to be relegated to the 'dreams of old,' or the regrets pile.

 It also reignited my passion for my work again.

-The past two years have been a teeny tiny bit difficult for me for a few different reasons, the first being that I've been bonded (by my own doing) into a life of servitude to our ever demanding Surya toddler (aka our shop).
+The past two years have been a teeny tiny bit difficult for me for a few different reasons, the first being that I've been bonded into a life of servitude to our ever demanding Surya toddler (aka our shop).
 Who knew that when getting a shop you would have to actually be there ... every day!?

 Happily, I came to a decision this trip that will ultimately affect the rest of my life!
-But more importantly my immediate future life.
-So, yay!
+But more importantly my immediate future.
+To be revealed soon.

 So without further ado ... here's the little big film that I produced in Nepal this year!